Why Is Web Design Important?

 5. Accessibility

-Web accessibility is not a nice-to-have — it is increasingly a legal requirement and a fundamental ethical standard.
-Accessible design (sufficient colour contrast, keyboard navigation, alt text, ARIA labels) broadens your audience and improves SEO simultaneously.
+Web accessibility is increasingly a legal requirement, not a nice-to-have.
+Accessible design (colour contrast, keyboard navigation, alt text, ARIA labels) broadens your audience and improves SEO simultaneously.

 6. Clear Calls to Action

-Every page should have a clear, single primary call to action.
-Whether it is "Get a Free Consultation," "View Our Work," or "Read the Guide," users should always know what to do next.
+Every page should have a clear, single primary call to action, so users always know what to do next.

 The ALF Design Group Web Design Process

-2. Information Architecture — Map user flows and content hierarchy before a single pixel is designed
+- Information Architecture: map user flows and content hierarchy before a single pixel is designed, preventing expensive restructuring later.

-3. Wireframing in Figma — Build low and high-fidelity prototypes to validate structure and UX
+- Wireframing in Figma: build low and high-fidelity prototypes to validate structure and UX with stakeholders, where changes cost a fraction of what they would post-design.

 How Much Does Web Design Cost in Singapore?